• HOME

 These services help prevent operational failures and ensure safe and efficient liquid cargo handling.

-Nunes Assessoria Marítima offers professional hold sealing services to ensure the protection and integrity of your cargo during transit.
+Nunes Assessoria Marítima offers hold sealing services to ensure the protection and integrity of your cargo during transit.
 Our hold sealing services include:

 These services are essential for maintaining cargo quality and safety throughout the shipping process.